kvther1ne/game-of-life/README.md

 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 The ‘X’ represents an alive cell and the ‘ ’ represents a dead cell.
+Prepared 5 test files with initial states for quick launch and initialization through input redirection.